 During my Master’s degree in 2016, I started to look into the topic of intercultural management.
-I was working in the UK at a Cameroonian telecommunication company at the time, and although I had experienced cultural differences in the workplace before, it was the first time I felt the need to actively work on understanding the cultural ins-and-outs of my interactions with management, customers and colleagues.
-This led me to write my thesis on the topic of how culture can influence management, conducting research on existing literature and a qualitative study, gathering testimonies from international workers of 10+ nationalities.
+I was working in the UK at a Cameroonian telecommunication company at the time, and although I had experienced cultural differences in the workplace before, it was the first time I felt the need to actively work on understanding the cultural ins and outs of my interactions with management, customers, and colleagues.
+This led me to write my thesis on the topic of how culture can influence management, conducting research on existing literature and a qualitative study, and gathering testimonies from international workers of 10+ nationalities.

 Hofstede and the cultural dimensions theory

-When talking about managing across cultures and intercultural management, the fella you will run into straight away is Geert Hofstede.
+When talking about managing across cultures and intercultural management, the fellow you will run into straight away is Geert Hofstede.
 And what better way to start than with his definition of culture:

 Hofstede was a social psychologist renowned for conducting massive survey personnel research at IBM and coming up as a result with his cultural dimensions theory, mapping out the influence of national culture on the values and communication styles of its members and how it impacts their behaviour.
 On his website, these 6 dimensions are described as: